akihikodaki/dts/test_plans/cvl_advanced_iavf_rss_test_plan.rst

    check the received packet have same hash value with the basic packet. check the packet is distributed to queues by rss.
    note: if there is not this type packet in the case, omit this step.
-6. destroy the rule and list rule.
+6. destroy the rule and list rule. check the flow list has no rule.
-7. send same packet with step 3. check the received packet have different hash value with basic packet.

 Test case: MAC_IPV4
 ===================